 The so-called “object-relation impedance mismatch” has long been discussed in engineering circles.
 Most attempts at a solution rely try to mask the issue by pulling logic into the application tier.
 Kostiantyn Cherniavskyi looks at these issues and shows how many of them can be solved with hybrid databases such as Starcounter.

-Bulk data is commonly accessed via files & FTP.
-As the world moves toward APIs to facilitate collaboration, what are the requirements for data APIs?
-This article describes a meta-data driven architecture for bulk data ingestion.
-Two APIs operate in parallel to provide data changes as well as the data records themselves.
-An example demonstrates how API responses are parameterized using meta-data.
+Bulk data is usually accessed via files & FTP.
+As collaboration migrates to APIs, what are the requirements for data APIs?
+Here we describe a meta-data driven architecture for bulk data ingestion.

 ActiveJPA is a Java implementation of Martin Fowler’s Active Record over JPA and provides abstractions to simplify data access.
 In this article the primary committer illustrates ActiveJPA usage 7